Netcentric/accesscontroltool/docs/Configuration.md

 actions | the actions (`read,modify,create,delete,acl_read,acl_edit,replicate`).
 Reference: <http://docs.adobe.com/docs/en/cq/current/administering/security.html#Actions> | either actions or privileges need to be present; also a mix of both is possible privileges | the privileges (`jcr:read, rep:write, jcr:all, crx:replicate, jcr:addChildNodes, jcr:lifecycleManagement, jcr:lockManagement, jcr:modifyAccessControl, jcr:modifyProperties, jcr:namespaceManagement, jcr:nodeTypeDefinitionManagement, jcr:nodeTypeManagement, jcr:readAccessControl, jcr:removeChildNodes, jcr:removeNode, jcr:retentionManagement, jcr:versionManagement, jcr:workspaceManagement, jcr:write, rep:privilegeManagement`).
 References: <http://jackrabbit.apache.org/oak/docs/security/privilege.html> <http://www.day.com/specs/jcr/2.0/16_Access_Control_Management.html#16.2.3%20Standard%20Privileges> | either actions or privileges need to be present; also a mix of both is possible
 repGlob |A [repGlob expression](https://jackrabbit.apache.org/api/2.8/org/apache/jackrabbit/core/security/authorization/GlobPattern.html) like "/jcr:*".
 Please note that repGlobs do not play well together with actions.
 Use privileges instead (e.g. "jcr:read" instead of read action).
 See [issue #48](https://github.com/Netcentric/accesscontroltool/issues/48).
 If the globbing expression starts with an asterisk, it has to be put between quotes.
-Using `repGlob` is a shortcut for `rep:glob` in sub element `restrictions` | no restrictions|A list of arbirary restrictions as supported by oak.
-Format: restriction name followed by one or several comma separated values, depending on the type of the respective restriction (single- or multivalued).
-Restrictions used here have to be supported by the repository on which the installation takes place.
-Therefore validation takes place while reading the yaml configuration.
+Using `repGlob` is a shortcut for `rep:glob` in sub element `restrictions` | no restrictions|An associative array of restriction entries.
+Each entry uses the restriction name as key (e.g. `rep:glob`) and a literal as value.
+Values for multi-valued restrictions (like e.g. `rep:ntNames`) are also given as YAML string literals with commas separating each value (not using YAML arrays, in line with how isMemberOf is configured).
+Arbitrary restrictions are supported as long as they are supported by the underlying repository on which the installation takes place (validated before installation starts).
 For an overview of supported restrictions in different OAK versions see: [Oak Restriction Management](http://jackrabbit.apache.org/oak/docs/security/authorization/restriction.html).
 Available from version 1.9.0.| no initialContent | Allows to specify docview xml to create the path if it does not exist.
 The namespaces for jcr, sling and cq are added automatically if not provided to keep xml short.
 Initial content must only be specified exactly once per path (this is validated).
 If paths without permissions should be created, it is possible to provide only a path/initialContent tuple.
 Available form version 1.7.0. | no

 Every new data entry starts with a "-".